Kuldeep-te/M3_Wiper_control_System/1_Requirements/readme.md

 # THREATS <br/>
 Once the board repaired can not be replaced quickly <br/>
 # 4W and 1H
-What = Automatic wiper system for vehicels. why = To get to know about wiper system when = It is used when the key turned ON/OFF where three LED's are turned ON/OFF where = It is used in vehicels how = IT  can be achieved by the analog to digital convertor
+What = Automatic wiper system for vehicels.<br/>
+why = To get to know about wiper system.<br/>
+when = It is used when the key turned ON/OFF where three LED's are turned ON/OFF.<br/>
+where = It is used in vehicels.<br/>
+how = IT  can be achieved by the analog to digital convertor.<br/>
 # Requirements
 # High level Requirement